sul-cidr/trials-of-slavery/src/documents/84 1792 Mentor van Mosambique/84 1792 Mentor van Mosambique SUM.md

-# MENTOR VAN MOSAMBIQUE

-*A fight broke out between Mentor and the burgher Tielman Roos because Mentor refused to greet Tielman, saying he was only obliged to greet his owner and wife.
-This episode is a rare example of verbal resistance by slaves, although it also led to physical conflict.[^1] It also illustrates the importance attached to symbolic acts in the maintenance of social distinctions between masters and servants.[^2] It appears as if no further action was taken.[^3]*
+A fight broke out between Mentor and the burgher Tielman Roos because Mentor refused to greet Tielman, saying he was only obliged to greet his owner and wife.
+This episode is a rare example of verbal resistance by slaves, although it also led to physical conflict.[^1] It also illustrates the importance attached to symbolic acts in the maintenance of social distinctions between masters and servants.[^2] It appears as if no further action was taken.[^3]

 [^1]: For a similar example of the refusal of a slave to greet a burgher, see 1794 Abraham van Macassar.